-If you’re looking for a Christmas menu that’s a little bit non-traditional (move over, turkey and ham), I’ve got some great ideas for you, whether you’re planning a casual get together or a five star feast.
+Looking for a Christmas menu that’s a little bit non-traditional (move over, turkey and ham)?
+I’ve got some great ideas for you, whether you’re planning a casual get together or a five star feast.

-I know, I know…it runs contrary to most advice (including my own) to try a new recipe on a holiday, but Christmas dinner is the one chance I have each year to finally test out some of those slightly more involved recipes I’ve been tearing out, pinning, and bookmarking all year long; the ones that aren’t simple enough to make into my regular dinner rotation.
+I know, I know…it runs contrary to most advice (including my own) to try a new recipe on a holiday, but Christmas dinner is the one chance I have each year to finally test out some of those slightly more involved recipes I’ve been tearing out, pinning, and bookmarking all year long.

 My only rule for a Christmas dinner entree is that it has to be special — something I wouldn’t normally make for our family dinner.
 That might mean it’s a little bit labor intensive, or requires a unique or expensive ingredient (like lobster) that I wouldn’t normally buy.